 Smoking Had a Different Reputation in the Past

 I began smoking in the early 1960s.
-It was a time when smoking was seen as an all-American sort of activity.
+Smoking was seen as an all-American sort of activity at that time.
 Families sat around the television at night to watch their favorite shows whose sponsors were cigarette companies.
 Wholesome characters such as Dick Van Dyke and Lucille Ball smoked cigarettes right on your favorite shows.
 Cigarettes were widely available for anyone to purchase in vending machines, which were placed right next to the coke and chip machines.
 Magazines, newspapers and giant billboards were full of print advertisements for cigarettes.
 If you had the money, anyone could purchase cigarettes.
-Many children were sent to the store to pick up a pack for mom or dad.
+Mom and dad would think nothing of sending children to pick up a pack of cigarettes for them.

 How I Picked Up the Habit

 In my case, you could say that picking up cigarette smoking seemed like the patriotic thing to do.
 When I was in the Marine Corps and the Drill Instructor said, “The smoking lamp is lit,” meaning we could stop and take a smoke break.
 I stood around with my hands in my pocket.
 I asked one of my fellow Marines for a cigarette because all I was doing was standing around watching the other guys light up.
 This new habit lasted until one day after boot camp when I developed the worst headache imaginable.
 I wasn’t one to have headaches, and since I was smoking around five packs of Winston cigarettes a day, I attributed the headache to smoking.

 I quit smoking soon after that and picked up chewing gum.
 Chewing gum helped keep my mouth occupied but my body still went through a serious nicotine withdrawal.
 I was very nervous and I couldn’t sit still, but I fought the urge to smoke day by day until finally after a few months, my body started to calm down.
 I felt better and I was able to cope with situations a lot better.